titon/framework/docs/en/packages/common/functions.md

 # Global Functions #

-The common package provides a few global functions that solve scenarios that do not pass Hack's strict mode.
+The Common package provides a few global functions that solve scenarios that do not pass Hack's strict mode.

 ### include_file(`string $path`): `array<Tk, Tv>` ###